mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 />
 ```

-because they prevent me from having control over the underlying `input` and `label` elements.
+The main reason why I don't like this one is because it prevents me from having total control over the underlying `input` and `label` elements.

-What if I have specific accessibility needs for the `input`?
-Or even for the `label`?
-I don't have control over them and **this is blocking to me**.
+What if I want to add a helper tooltip?

+What if I want to hide the label but still be accessible? ([visually hidden](https://css-tricks.com/inclusively-hidden/) for intance)

 Also notice the `labelStyle` prop exposed: this is an interesting way of solving _some_ of the problems but **it prevents me** from using other tools like [styled-components](https://styled-components.com/).